DyloG783/gamer-buddy/README.md

 - "any" ts types
 - should I use global css at all with tailwind?
 - front end validation approach?
+- can't get select form to pass selected option to formdata if it contains an image inside
+-

 ---